 Montelukast is a leukotriene (loo-koe-TRY-een) inhibitor.
 Leukotrienes are chemicals your body releases when you breathe in an allergen (such as pollen).
 These chemicals cause swelling in your lungs and tightening of the muscles around your airways, which can result in asthma symptoms.

 Montelukast is used to prevent asthma attacks in adults and children as young as 12 months old.
-It is also used to relieve runny nose and sneezing caused by allergies in adults and children as young as 6 months old.
+Montelukast is also used to prevent exercise-induced bronchospasm in adults and children who are at least 6 years old.

 Do not give this medication to a child without a doctor's advice.